 Infrared will not feel as hot as traditional hot packs and one needs to understand this.
 Just because there is not as much heating sensation, this does not mean it is not as effective.
 In fact, the opposite is true.
 There is deeper penetration and a more targeted application of heat.
 These effects can often be noted in hours or even the next day and, when compared to standard hot packs, you can often notice a better therapeutic effect.
 Therefore, in general, initially, hot packs feel better, but in the long term, healing is more effective with infrared and it is personally my preferred method of applying heat to the neck, back and shoulders.

 So, don’t be too judgmental at first by feeling it is not as good as standard hot packs because it is not as hot.
 There is a heat sensation, but the main effects are noted deep in the tissues and better healing is promoted.
 A 30 minute treatment is typical, however, the target can be changed and treated again from a different angle or location.
 Because it is more targeted, the feeling is not as all encompassing as a standard hot pack.
 The infrared application uses a section of the hot wrap to provide the treatment.

 When Should I Use Infrared Heat Therapy?

-Heat therapy in general is not for acute or recent injuries.
-Because infrared heat therapy penetrates so well, it is a great therapy for chronic conditions like neck, back and shoulder problems.
-Indications are arthritis, nerve irritation, sprains and strains and stiff joints.
+Heat in general is not for acute or recent injuries.
+Because infrared penetrates so well, it is a great therapy for chronic conditions like neck, back and shoulder problems.
+Indications are arthritis, nerve irritation, sub-acute and chronic sprains, strains and stiff joints.
 Apply to affected area for 30 minutes, rest for a period and then a mild massage is nice to disperse residual heat and aid in relaxation.

 When Should I Not Use Infrared Heat Therapy